vctorChamizo/Modelado_Software/README.md

 ### Setup

-   - The DAO prohecto is into the directory: \src\dao_project
+   - The DAO prohecto is into the directory: /src/dao_project
-   - The JPA prohecto is into the directory: \src\jpa_project
+   - The JPA prohecto is into the directory: /src/jpa_project

 ####